TyronSmiteApril/TSA-ebikerentals/README.md

 ### 4. Changing the Bike Model

-You can use a custom bike model by editing `main.lua`.
+You can use a custom bike model by editing `client/main.lua`.
 Locate this line:
 ```lua
 local bikeModelHash = GetHashKey('inductor')
 ```